Saharwa: Climate and geology

 Saharwa has a continental climate, with very hot summers and relatively cool winters.
 Summer starts in April and lasts until the middle of October.
 May is the hottest month, with maximum day temperatures in the 48 °C (118 °F) range.
 Hot winds, locally known as loo, are strong and frequent from May to July.
 Intermittent dust storms are common.
 Hisar experiences a weak monsoon season, from late June to September, with about 15 inches (380 mm) of rain.
 Winter starts in November and is mild and sunny, although temperatures may reach freezing on some nights.
 Most of the soil of Saharwa is sandy soil.
 Few acres of land especially on the north-western side have clay soil.
 On the southern end of the village is an artificial lake created by the overflow of water from the BN Chakarbarthy (renamed Siwani Feeder) canal at the first pump house.

 Transportation

 Saharwa is well connected by bitumen roads.
 It lies at the junction of Siwani-Tosham road and Hisar-Isarwal road.
 There is hourly bus service from Hisar.
 The nearest major railway station is Siwani (15 km away) and Hisar (28 km).

 Sports and culture

 Saharwa is known to host various sporting events regularly.
-Traditional kabbadi events were held at the local sports stadium in 2017 and 2018.
-The village also has common training facilities for training in kabbadi and other athletics.
+Traditional kabaddi events were held at the local sports stadium in 2017 and 2018.
+The village also has common training facilities for training in kabaddi and other athletics.